 2. What to serve with oven baked salmon fillet?

-Or, if you’re looking for something heartier, I recommend mashed potatoes.
+Or, if you’re looking for something heartier, I recommend mashed potatoes or skillet fried potatoes.

 3. What is the best sauce for this easy baked salmon recipe?